fredericd/marcjs/README.md

 const textWriter = Marc.stream(fs.stdout, 'Text');
 ```

-Read a ISO2709 file and display its text version to the screen:
+Read an ISO2709 file and display its text version to the screen:

 ```javascript
 const { Marc } = require('marcjs');